ganbuan/CyberNotebook/README.md

 + Santisise the path to avoid injection attacks
 + Protect sensitive data by conducting privacy and risk assessments

-The <i>HTTP version</i> shows the protocol version used to communicate between the client and server.
+The *HTTP version* shows the protocol version used to communicate between the client and server.
 Here are the most common ones:
 + HTTP/0.9 - the first version; only supported GET requests
 + HTTP/1.0 - added headers and better support for different types of content; improved caching
 + HTTP/1.1 - brought persistent connections, chunked transfer coding, and better caching; it is still widely used today